Back To The Drawing Board

 Constant strive to improve

 As an engineer, I relished the chance to pull out the problem solving toolkit I had been trained on (it was a little rusty, but still there!).
 I put our team through a fishbone to help identify sources of error.
 We dug deeper on these to drive to root cause.
 We read PhD food research papers for ideas.
 And as we identified solutions, we tested them.
 We sought out data and developed blind experiments to make more scientific based decisions.
 We kept what worked and tossed out what didn’t.
-Our product and service are better today not because of one single thing we did, but because of the thirty plus small improvements that incrementally add up to a significantly better experience for you!
+Our product and service are better today not because of one single thing we did, but because of the thirty plus small improvements that have incrementally added up to a significantly better experience for you!

 Even now, we are far from the end of this.
 We are still going to make errors (sorry in advance!).
 But we also still have ideas that we are working to implement to improve the experience for you.
 We will continue to push forward and look for more ways to make your experience at Azzip better!